 (No ratings)

-Dr. Caroline Jill Shea, MD is an ophthalmologist in Spokane, WA specializing in ophthalmology (eye disease).
+Dr. Caroline J. Shea, MD is a pediatric ophthalmologist in Spokane, WA specializing in pediatric ophthalmology.
 She graduated from Northwestern University, Feinberg School of Medicine.
-Dr. Caroline Jill Shea, MD is affiliated with Kootenai Health and Northwest Pediatric Ophthalmology, PS.
+Dr. Caroline J. Shea, MD is affiliated with Providence, Kootenai Health and Northwest Pediatric Ophthalmology, PS.

 Eye Problems